 History of the Spanish Dance Society

-THE LATE MERCEDES MOLINA AND DAME RHODA RIVKIND IN SOUTH AFRICA IN 1965.
+BY THE LATE MERCEDES MOLINA AND DAME RHODA RIVKIND.

 At the suggestion of the late Ivy Conmee, a senior examiner of the Royal Academy of Dance, a syllabus was created for examining Spanish dance.
 Conmee gave generously of her time, showing how to formulate the examinations and how to conduct them.
 Thus they were professional from the start.

 Spanish dance was, for the first time ever, codified into a teaching method, graded according to age and ability.
 Later the founders and senior co-founders were honoured for their preservation and presentation of Spanish dance by King Juan Carlos I and King Felipe VI.

 Dir.
 Dulcie Howes of the University of Cape Town Ballet, UCT, school and company, realised the worth of this syllabus and immediately incorporated it into the school’s curriculum.
 Other universities, colleges, arts and ballet schools followed, with much success, and the method spread across five continents.